West Virginia Wrongful Death Lawyers

 When a person is killed in an accident that another person caused, the pain of the unexpected loss is almost unimaginable.
 Losing loved ones in accidents may be among the hardest experiences your family may every face.

-We at Jan Dils Attorneys at Law understand just how difficult it can be for the family members left behind.
+At Jan Dils Attorneys at Law West Virginia Wrongful Death Lawyers, we understand just how difficult it can be for the family members left behind.
 Highly compassionate and knowledgeable, we can explain exactly what your family’s rights may be in a wrongful death lawsuit.
 While money will never replace a lost loved one, it can help your family by covering the economic and noneconomic losses they have suffered.

 Potential damages in a wrongful death lawsuit and who may recover